ChicagoPublicSchools/Map-SchoolLocator/readme.md

 #### Zip Code Search
 **A Zip Code Search results in all the schools within a zip code being displayed.** If a zip code is typed and chosen from the drop-down the display lists all of the schools located with that zip code.
 The map shows the school locations.

-####URL Lookup
+#### URL Lookup
-**Pass in the school ID in order to target one or more schools.** The URL should end with ?Schools=609720 or for multiple schools ?Schools=609720;609678.
-The ?ECP query will show all schools with an Early Childhood Program.
+**Pass in the school ID or your address in order to target one or more schools.** The URL should end with ?Schools=609720 or for multiple schools ?Schools=609720;609678.
+To view your neighborhood high, middle, and elementary school options, pass in ?Address=1234+N+Western+Chicago+IL+60622.
+Add &Type=HS or ES to return only high or elementary neighborhood schools.
+City, State and Zip are not required but should be added for more accurate results.

-#
+This example will return the neighborhood high school for a student residing at 1234 N Western. http://cps.edu/ScriptLibrary/Map-SchoolLocator/index.html?Address=1234+N+Western+Chicago+IL+60622&Type=HS

 >To show all schools, click the Magnifying Glass when the input box is empty.

 ## Compare Schools